 An increasing number of app developers are migrating from the in-house to cloud-based development environments in order to build their apps more cost efficiently, with the allure of lower maintenance and operational costs.
 While these are potential benefits for a variety of app developers, not all companies can rely on cloud-based environments due to regulatory, security and privacy risks.
 In fact, all app developers must carefully evaluate their needs before committing to either approach to avoid compliance issues and unforeseen expenses.

 Striking a balance between the use of in-house and cloud-based development environments depends on the company’s needs.
 Making the move from a traditional in-house development environment to cloud-utilizing service can be a tough decision for many mobile developers.
-We’ll look some of the characteristics and benefits of using either approach in this blog, but don’t forget to download this ebook telling about the process of building up your own in-house testing lab.
+We’ll look at some of the characteristics and benefits of using either approach in this blog, but don’t forget to download this ebook telling about the process of building up your own in-house testing lab.

 Gathering the right information is the key to understanding which solution fit better and ultimately provides you the value.
 This is the second blog in our latest blog series The Investments for Mobile App Development and Testing.

-Security, and a secure app development environment, is one of the most important concerns for many bigger brands building their apps on mobile platforms.
-In fact, many companies shy away from the cloud-based environments because they fear any sort of security breaches.
+A secure app development environment is one of the most important concerns for many bigger brands building their apps on mobile platforms.
+In fact, many companies shy away from cloud-based environments because they fear any sort of security breaches.
 This is typical for banks, insurance companies and any other companies that deal with money, personal information or any other critical data.
-It is always a good idea to be careful, but in too many cases the security topics has been seen as a blocking issue for the use of cloud-based environments.
-In-house environments that do not connect to internet are typically the most secure, however, they come also with certain challenges and users doesn’t necessarily get the best value for their development.
+It is always a good idea to be careful, but in too many cases the security topics have been seen as a blocking issue for the use of cloud-based environments.
+In-house environments that do not connect to the internet are typically the most secure, however, they come also with certain challenges and users doesn’t necessarily get the best value for their development.